uclahs-cds/pipeline-calculate-targeted-coverage/README.md

 ### 6. On- + enriched off-target coordinate merging

-> Coverage enriched dbSNP intervals are merged with the original target intervals into one BED file using `bedops`.
+> Coverage enriched dbSNP intervals are merged with the original target intervals into one BED file using a series of bash commands that concatenate and sort the two files, then merge with `bedtools`.

-### 3a.
-BED Merging

-> BED file of target region read depths is collapsed into intervals using `bedtools merge`.

-### 3b.
-Off target depth filtering

-> BED file of genome-wide dbSNP read-depths is filtered to exclude loci that are within targeted regions and near-targeted regions (+/- 500bp of target file coordinates by default).
-Uses `bedtools slop` and `bedtools intersect`.

-### 4. Metrics Reporting
+### 7. Metrics Reporting

-> target BED file is converted to INTERVAL_LIST format using picard `BedToIntervalList` then used to report metrics on input BAM using picard `CollectHsMetrics`.
+> Target BED file and optional bait file are converted to INTERVAL_LIST format using picard `BedToIntervalList` then used to report metrics on input BAM with picard `CollectHsMetrics`.

 ---